Alfonso Ribeiro

-Alfonso Lincoln Ribeiro (born September 21, 1971) is an American actor, comedian and television host.
-He is best known for his roles as Alfonso Spears on the sitcom Silver Spoons, Carlton Banks on the NBC sitcom The Fresh Prince of Bel-Air, and Maxwell Stanton on In the House.
+Alfonso Lincoln Ribeiro (born September 21, 1971) is an American actor, comedian, and television host.
+In a career spanning over four decades, he is best known for his role as Carlton Banks on the NBC television sitcom The Fresh Prince of Bel-Air (1990–1996), as well as his performances on Silver Spoons (1984–1987) and In the House (1996–1999).

-He is the current host of ABC's America's Funniest Home Videos, replacing Tom Bergeron, who left after 15 years.
-Ribeiro has hosted the GSN game show Catch 21, the ABC Family show Spell-Mageddon, and the television show Dance 360.
-He also starred in the title role of the Broadway musical The Tap Dance Kid and took part in the 13th season of the British reality show I'm a Celebrity...Get Me Out of Here!
-Ribeiro won Season 19 of Dancing with the Stars with professional partner Witney Carson, then later became the co-host alongside Tyra Banks starting from Season 31.
+Ribeiro started his career as a child actor and gained recognition for his titular performance in the Broadway musical The Tap Dance Kid.
+He later competed in the thirteenth season of the British survival show I'm a Celebrity...Get Me Out of Here!.
+Ribeiro currently hosts ABC's video clip series America's Funniest Home Videos and co-hosts its reality competition series Dancing with the Stars with Julianne Hough.
+He won the latter program's nineteenth season alongside professional dancer Witney Carson, with whom he presented the GSN game show Catch 21.

 Early life

-Ribeiro was born in New York City in the Riverdale neighborhood of The Bronx to Afro-Trinidadian parents.
-His paternal grandfather was Albert Ribeiro, a Trinidadian calypsonian of African and Portuguese descent, known professionally as Lord Hummingbird.
+Ribeiro was born in New York City in the Riverdale neighborhood of the Bronx to parents of Trinidadian descent.
+His paternal grandfather was Albert Ribeiro, a calypsonian known professionally as Lord Hummingbird.
+His aunt had been a dancer on Rowan & Martin's Laugh-In in the 1960s and 1970s.

 Career

 Early work

 Ribeiro began his career at age 8.
 He first gained recognition in 1983 when he played a leading role in the Broadway musical The Tap Dance Kid.
 He received positive reviews for his performance and was nominated for an Outer Critics Circle Award.
 Ribeiro appeared as a dancer in a Pepsi commercial that featured Michael Jackson in 1984; a rumor spread that Ribeiro died from snapping his neck while dancing in the commercial.
-The same year, Ribeiro was cast as Rick Schroder's best friend on the TV series Silver Spoons.
+The same year, Ribeiro was cast as Ricky Schroder's best friend on the TV series Silver Spoons, after which he and his family moved to Los Angeles.

-In 1985, Ribeiro appeared as himself in a commercial on MTV, advertising a dance instruction book he authored, Alfonso's Breakin' & Poppin' Book.
-He also released four 12-inch singles on Prism Records, including the 1984 track, "Dance Baby".
+In 1985, Ribeiro authored a dance instruction book, Alfonso's Breakin' & Poppin' Book, and appeared in a commercial advertising it.
+He also released four 12-inch singles on Prism Records, including the 1984 track "Dance Baby".
+After Silver Spoons ended, Ribeiro took a hiatus from acting to finish high school and attend California State University, Los Angeles.

 The Fresh Prince of Bel-Air

 Ribeiro's most prominent role was as Carlton Banks, the cousin of Will Smith's lead character, on the NBC sitcom The Fresh Prince of Bel-Air from September 1990 to May 1996.
 Carlton was known for frequently dancing to Tom Jones' "It's Not Unusual", a dance routine that gained fame as "The Carlton".
+Ribeiro based "The Carlton" on Eddie Murphy's "white man dance" and Courteney Cox's dance from Bruce Springsteen's "Dancing in the Dark" music video.